MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-robust-coding-practices.md

 Here are some examples of how you use this principle in practice:

 - For AL methods that implements a boolean return code, check for that with an IF statement.
-- For AL methods that returns a result in an output parameter (using the var keyword), check that the result is sound.
+- For AL methods that returns a result in an output parameter (using the `var` keyword), check that the result is sound.
-- For AL methods without a boolean return code, can you run them as a TRY method?
+- For AL methods without a boolean return code, can you run them as a `Try` method?
 - Have the compiler help you where possible instead of getting errors at runtime.
-When calling AL methods that take object ID parameters, try calling them using the scope operator `::` (for example, Codeunit::"Job Queue Dispatcher") and not using literal integer values (for example, 448).
+When calling AL methods that take object ID parameters, try calling them using the scope operator `::` (for example, `Codeunit::"Job Queue Dispatcher"`) and not using literal integer values (for example, 448).
 In case objects are renumbered or aren't available, you'll get a compile error and not a runtime error.
 - When calling external web service calls, check the HTTP status code.

 For more information, see [Error handling strategies](devenv-al-error-handling.md#error-handling-strategies).

 Primarily, anticipate that your code might encounter issues from other peoples code, and adopt a defensive programming approach to identify these issues at the earliest.
 Respond to failures in a manner that shields users from an overload of technical error messages.

 ### Principle: Don't trust consumers of your code (that might include yourself)